kini12/kini12/README.md

 - 👋 Hi, I’m @kini12
 - 👀 I’m interested in cinema, tech and other geek things!
 - 🌱 I’m currently learning python
-- 💞️ I’m looking to collaborate on nothing at the moment, still learning
+- 💞️ I’m looking to collaborate on nothing at the moment, still learning but publishing my first scripts theses days...
 - 📫 How to reach me kini12@gmail.com

 <!---